 If these types of games aren’t for you, search around for the type of game you like and try it in the language you’re learning.
 Even if you only have the menus in the target language, it’s a good way to pick up new vocabulary.

 This week I went to my French conversational group and I felt more comfortable speaking the language.
 I attribute that in part to having been immersed in French games for the past couple of weeks.

 Playing computer games in a foreign is a great way to improve your skills!

 Feel free to let us know in the comments below about any games you’ve played to help your language skills.

 This article was posted on Thursday, June 4th, 2015 at 8:31 pm and is filed under Countries & Cultures, Czech, Czech Republic, English, France, French, Games Around the World, German, Germany, Italian, Italy, Japan, Japanese, Language Learning, Languages, Languages, Learning, Mexico, Poland, Polish, Recommendations, Russia, Russian, Skyrim, Spain, Spanish, Syberia, USA, Video Games.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 4 Responses to “Improve Your Language Learning with Real Video Games”